Can a crystal be the ground state of a Bose system?

-\textit{It is usually assumed that the Bose crystal at $T=0$ corresponds to the genuine ground state of a Bose system, i.e., it is described by the wave function without nodes.
-By means of a simple analysis based on the general principles, we prove that the ground state of a periodic Bose system corresponds to a liquid or gas, but not to a crystal.
-One can expect that it is true also for a system with zero boundary conditions, because the boundaries should not affect the bulk properties.
-Hence, a zero-temperature natural crystal should correspond to an excited state of a Bose system.
-The wave functions $\Psi_{0}$ of a zero-temperature Bose crystal are proposed for zero and periodic boundary conditions.
-Such $\Psi_{0}$ describe highly excited states of the system that correspond to a local minimum of energy (absolute minimum corresponds to a liquid).
+\textit{It is usually assumed that the Bose crystal at $T=0$ corresponds to the genuine ground state of a Bose system, i.e., this state is non-degenerate and is described by the wave function without nodes.
+By means of symmetry analysis we show that the ground state of a Bose system of any density should correspond to a liquid or gas, but not to a crystal.
+The main point is that any anisotropic state of a system of spinless bosons is degenerate.
+We prove this for an infinite three-dimensional (3D) system and a finite ball-shaped 3D system.
+One can expect that it is true also for a finite system of any form.
+Therefore, the anisotropic state cannot be the genuine ground state.
+Hence, a zero-temperature natural 3D crystal should correspond to an excited state of a Bose system.
+The wave function $\Psi^{c}_{0}$ of a zero-temperature 3D Bose crystal is proposed for zero boundary conditions.
+Apparently, such $\Psi^{c}_{0}$ corresponds to a local minimum of energy (absolute minimum corresponds to a liquid).
 Those properties yield the possibility of existence of superfluid liquid H$_{2}$, Ne, Ar, and other inert elements.
-We propose possible experimental ways of obtaining them. } \\
+We propose several possible experimental ways of obtaining them.}